parammail0404/awards/README.md

-On starting up the application, the Test date was inserted in the database.
+On starting up the application, the Test date inserted in the database.
 Login authentication added with admin/admin. service Endpoints:
 	http://localhost:8080/customer/pointsReport